The-uncanny-valley/UnicornShoppingList/README.md

 ## Features ✨

 * Quick and easy shopping list management
+* Delete items by swiping them away
+* Mark items as bought by ticking to strike through
-* Three color options to organize your notes
+* Three color options to organize your shopping list
 * Clean, intuitive, and user-friendly interface
 * Small app size
 * 100% free with no ads